TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 10/Daniel 10.20.md

 ---

-Then said he, Knowest thou wherefore I am come unto thee? and now will I return to fight with the prince of Persia: and when I go forth, lo, the prince of Greece shall come.
+Then he said, "Do you know why I have come to you?
+Now I will return to fight with the prince of Persia.
+When I go forth, behold, the prince of Greece shall come.